SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/interview_project_roadmap.md

 When sharing progress and the current plan, it can help to give a percentage estimate.
 Something like: "We think we are about 30% of the way to a complete draft interview, and by our next meeting we hope to be at 50%."

 :::tip
 Use [GitHub issues](../github.md#use-issues) to keep track of your questions for the decisionmaker.
-Add a **question** label to GitHub issues to make it easy to pull up your list of questions during a meeting.
+If you add a **question** label to issues, it is easy to pull up the list of your questions during a meeting.
 :::

 To get better answers, ask questions better.
 Here are some tips for asking questions:

-* Before you pose a question to the decisionmaker, ask your interview-building team (or the community).
+* Only ask for a decisions when you can't make it yourself.
+Before you pose a question to the decisionmaker, ask your interview-building team (or the community).
 * Avoid open-ended questions.
 When you decide to pose a question to the decisionmaker, give them two or three options and explain the pros, cons, and implications of each.
 * If you do ask an open-ended question, explain that you are trying to generate ideas, not decide on a solution.
 * Don't ask the decisionmaker to design the interview.
-Ask for goals ("Do you need the attorney's ID number?"), not details ("Do you want the ID number field to show up right under the attorney's name field?").
+It is usually better to ask for goals ("Do you need the attorney's ID number?"), not details ("Do you want the ID number field to show up right under the attorney's name field?").

-**Remember: if you ask a question you will get an answer.** Avoid asking questions when you don't need an answer so you don't make the project more complicated than it needs to be.
-The decisionmaker and stakeholders will have ample opportunity to give feedback on the full interview later.
+**Remember: if you ask a question you will get an answer.** If you don't need an answer, asking for one is not likely to help and may complicate the project.

-Finally, when asking questions it helps to show the relevant part of the interview, but it is also a good idea to remind the decisionmaker and stakeholders that the interview is a work in progress.
-If a different screen from the interview catches their eye, you can just let them know you are still working on it and you aren't ready for their feedback, yet.
+Finally, when showing the relevant part of the interview as part of asking a question, remind the decisionmaker and stakeholders that the interview is a work in progress and you are not ready for feedback beyond the answer to your question.

 ## Get Feedback on the Interview

-Once the interview works from start to finish you can get feedback on it.
+Once the interview works from start to finish and you have closed all the issues that are in scope for the [MVP](assembly_line_setup#stick-to-an-mvp), it is ready for feedback.
 Start by getting preliminary feedback from someone with Document Assembly Line experience.
 After you have made revisions based on the preliminary feedback, give the interview to the decisionmaker and stakeholders for their feedback.

 ### Preliminary Feedback